frePPLe/frepple/doc/installation-guide/docker-container.rst

 Deployment with external PostgreSQL database
 ********************************************

-The example below creates a container that is using the postgres database installed on the docker host server.
+The example below creates a container that is using the PostgreSQL database installed on the Docker host server.
-The container is called frepple_local, and you can access it with your browser on the URL http://localhost:9000/
+The container is called frepple-community-local, and you can access it with your browser on the URL http://localhost:9000/

 .. code-block:: none